 The following is a brief summary of the terms of this offering.
-For a more complete description of the rights, preferences and other terms of the Series C Term Preferred Stock, see "Description of the Series C Term Preferred Stock" in this prospectus supplement.
+For a more complete description of the rights, preferences and other terms of the Series E Term Preferred Stock, see "Description of the Series E Term Preferred Stock" in this prospectus supplement.

-Securities Offered

-shares of Series C Term Preferred Stock.
-An additional shares of Series C Term Preferred Stock are issuable pursuant to an over-allotment option granted to the underwriters solely to cover over-allotments, if any.

-Listing

-We have applied to list the Series C Term Preferred Stock on the Nasdaq Capital Market under the symbol "OCCIO".
-Trading in Series C Term Preferred Stock on the Nasdaq Capital Market is expected to begin within 30 days after the date of this prospectus supplement.
-Prior to the expected commencement of trading, the underwriters may, but are not obligated to, make a market in Series C Term Preferred Stock.

-We intend to use the net proceeds from this offering (after the payment of estimated expenses for the offering of approximately \$0.2 million) for acquiring investments in accordance with our investment objective and strategies described in this prospectus supplement and the accompanying prospectus and for general working capital purposes.
-We may use the net proceeds from this offering to redeem all or a portion of our outstanding Series A Term Preferred Stock and Series B Term Preferred Stock.
-We may also pay operating expenses, including advisory and administrative fees and expenses, and may pay other expenses such as due diligence expenses of potential new investments, from the net proceeds of this offering.
-Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality investments that mature in one year or less from the date of investment.
-The management fee payable by us will not be reduced while our assets are invested in such securities.
+Securities Offered shares of Series E Term Preferred Stock.
+Public offering price \$25 per share, subject to variable price reoffer.
+The underwriters propose to offer shares of the Series E Term Preferred Stock for sale, from time to time, in one or more negotiated transactions, at prices that may be different than par.
+These sales may occur at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at prices negotiated by the joint book-running managers or with approval from the joint book-running managers.
+Over-Allotment Option An additional shares of Series E Term Preferred Stock are issuable pursuant to an over-allotment option granted to the underwriters solely to cover over-allotments, if any.
+Listing We have applied to list the Series E Term Preferred Stock on the Nasdaq Capital Market under the symbol "OCCIN".
+Trading in Series E Term Preferred Stock on the Nasdaq Capital Market is expected to begin within 30 days after the date of this prospectus supplement.
+Prior to the expected commencement of trading, the underwriters may, but are not obligated to, make a market in Series E Term Preferred Stock.
+Use of Proceeds We intend to use the net proceeds from this offering to acquire investments in accordance with our investment objectives and strategies described in this prospectus supplement and for general working capital purposes.
+We may also use the net proceeds from this offering to redeem all or a portion of our outstanding Series A Term Preferred Stock.
+We currently anticipate being able to deploy the proceeds from this offering within three months after the completion of any sale pursuant to this offering, depending on the availability of appropriate investment opportunities consistent with our investment objectives and market conditions.
+Until appropriate investment opportunities can be identified, we will invest in temporary investments, such as cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less, which we expect will have returns substantially lower than the returns that we anticipate earning from investments in CLO securities and related investments.
+We cannot assure you we will achieve our targeted investment pace, which may negatively impact our returns.
 See "Use of Proceeds" in this prospectus supplement and the accompanying prospectus.

-Liquidation Preference

-In the event of liquidation, dissolution or winding up of our affairs, holders of Series C Term Preferred Stock will be entitled to receive a liquidation distribution equal to \$25 per share, or the "Liquidation Preference," plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the payment date.
+Liquidation Preference In the event of liquidation, dissolution or winding up of our affairs, holders of Series E Term Preferred Stock will be entitled to receive a liquidation distribution equal to \$25 per share, or the "Liquidation Preference," plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the payment date.

-Preferred Stock Dividends

-The Series C Term Preferred Stock will pay monthly dividends at a fixed annual rate of % of the Liquidation Preference (\$ per share per year), or the "Dividend Rate."
-If we fail to redeem the Series C Term Preferred Stock as required on the Mandatory Redemption Date (as defined below) or fail to pay any dividend on the payment date for such dividend, the Dividend Rate will increase by 2% per annum until we redeem the Series C Term Preferred Stock or pay the dividend, as applicable.
-The Dividend Rate will be computed on the basis of a 360-day year consisting of twelve 30-day months.
-Cumulative cash dividends and distributions on each share of Series C Term Preferred Stock will be payable monthly, when, as and if declared, or under authority granted, by our Board out of funds legally available for such payment.
-The first dividend period for Series C Term Preferred Stock will commence upon the closing of the offering, or the "Date of Original Issue," and will end on , 2021.
-See "Description of the Series C Term Preferred Stock - Dividends - Dividend Periods" in this prospectus supplement.
+Mandatory Term Redemption